(a) Property, plant and equipment (including intangible assets)

 The Company derecognises a financial liability when its contractual obligations are discharged or cancelled, or expired.

 The Company also derecognises a financial liability when its terms are modified and the cash flows under the modified terms are substantially different.
 In this case, a new financial liability based on the modified terms is recognized at fair value.
-The difference between the carrying amount of the financial liability extinguished and the new financial liability with modified terms is recognized in Profit or Loss.
+The difference between the carrying amount of the financial liability extinguished and the new financial liability with modified terms is recognized in Statement of Profit and Loss. _

 The Company is exposed to foreign exchange risk from monetary assets, liabilities and forecasted cash flows denominated in foreign currencies.
 The Company limits the effect of foreign exchange rate fluctuations by following established risk management policies including the use of derivatives.
 The Company enters into derivative financial instruments where the counterparty is a bank.